xiota/geany-preview/docs/Guide.md

 > Are there any configuration options?

 Many.

-Open *Edit/Plugin Preferences*, and select the Preview tab.
+Open *Tools/Preview/Preferences*.
 Each option has a brief description in a tooltip.

 ![plugin preferences](screenshot-preferences.png)

+While `preview.conf` can be edited manually, doing so is not recommended after the 0.2.x rewrite.
+To reset the plugin to default settings, delete the config file while Geany is not running.

 > Can I customize the way documents are rendered?